The Essential Guide to Amazon KDP

 3. You might be hastening the Bezospocalyse

 Monopolies are not a good thing for consumers.
 As Jeff Bezos’s empire continues to absorb a greater market share of book sales, retail, web hosting services, logistics, streaming entertainment, and groceries, we should be concerned about feeding the Amazon beast.
-However, as people who have tried to buy exclusively from small businesses during the coronavirus pandemic (and have waited two whole months to get a lousy hair clipper) can attest: using Amazon just makes things a lot easier.
+However, as people who have tried to buy exclusively from small businesses during the COVID pandemic (and waited two whole months to get a lousy hair clipper) can attest: using Amazon just makes things a lot easier.

 If you’re concerned that by selling through the Kindle store you’re contributing to the inevitable Amazon monopoly, you might be right.
 But you could also argue that there’s no way to make a living as an author without them and that selling through Amazon is a compromise you need to make, or else struggle to make a profit.
 If it helps, focus on the fact that Amazon has created a platform that’s disrupted publishing and tilted the balance of power away from ‘gatekeepers’ and towards the creatives.